Cerefi/etch-a-sketch/README.md

 # etch-a-sketch

-A prject something between a skethpad and and Etch-A=Sketch.
+A project something between a sketchpad and and Etch-A-Sketch.